Your Guide to the Great American Solar Eclipse and Innsbrook FestEclipse Watch Party on Aug. 21, 2017

 - Where: Charrette Creek Commons

-- 1:17 End of total eclipse, glasses MUST go back on
+- 1:17 End of total eclipse, glasses MUST go back on.
+Supervise children or the elderly in your group who may need help.

 - The event goes on even with cloudy skies as we will be showing in the Commons meeting room NASA’s live streaming of the eclipse from multiple locations as it moves across the country.